 I always seek innovation and focus on achieving results that will have an impact on people and society.

-Over the last years I successfully focused my research on ultrasound technologies; achieving more than 110 publications (60 international journal papers, 2 book chapters, 51 proceedings), four international best-poster awards, and many contributions to top international conferences, including invited talks.
+Over the last years I successfully focused my research on ultrasound technologies; achieving more than 130 publications (74 international journal papers, 2 book chapters, 56 proceedings), 2 patents, 4 international best-poster awards, and many contributions to top international conferences, including invited talks.

-In the current pandemic of respiratory disease caused by a novel coronavirus, I am leading the Italian COVID-19 Lung UltraSound (ICLUS) project: an international and multidisciplinary effort involving more than 60 clinical, academic and industrial institutes (from Italy, Israel, Brazil, Germany, UK, France, Mexico, USA, India, Spain, the Netherlands, Belgium) focusing on the design and clinical implementation of a computer aided lung ultrasound system developed for patients affected by COVID-19.
+In the current pandemic of respiratory disease caused by a novel coronavirus, I am leading the Italian COVID-19 Lung UltraSound (ICLUS) project: an international and multidisciplinary effort focusing on the design and clinical implementation of a computer aided lung ultrasound system developed for patients affected by COVID-19.

 Moreover I am deeply interested in ultrasonic beam-forming algorithms of new generation, and ultrasound propagation modelling.